Braineee/microsoft-driver-on-mamp-for-mac/README.md

 `brew install msodbcsql17 mssql-tools`

 In addition, you may need to install the GNU make tools by running:

 `brew install autoconf automake libtool`

+**4. STEP FOUR: Install the PHP drivers for Microsoft SQL Server**

+Next, we proceed to installing the PHP drivers i.e **pdo_sqlsrv.so & sqlsrv.so**:

+First, we navigate to the php version file in mamp

+`cd /Applications/MAMP/bin/php/${PHP_VERSION}/bin`

+e.g assuming php version is 7.3.1

+`cd /Applications/MAMP/bin/php/php7.3.1/bin`

+Next, we download the drivers by running:

+`sudo pecl install sqlsrv`
+`sudo pecl install pdo_sqlsrv`

+> Downloading the drivers might take some time